programmfabrik/easydb-documentation/content/technical/types/objecttype/_index.en.md

 - `_id` has to be set for POST operations
 - `_private_tags` and `_tags` only exist for objecttypes with `pool_link` set to **false**.
 See [tag management](/en/technical/tagmanagement).
 - if `_standard_masks` contains a subset of all masks, only these will be indexed
+- `_columnfilters.system_fields` is an object with any of the following keys for boolean values: `["parent", "owner"]` (system fields that have field rights)
+  - if the value is **false** or not set, the system field will be not visible

 ## Mask filters